kmbarry1/simulate-curve-with-test/README.md

-The downside of basing an analysis on this is that solving, say, for the A parameter as a function of slippage for a given swap size has to be done iteratively using something like a binary search, whereas if you're just reimplementing Curve pools in Python, you can easily write a one-and-done function for it (and have access to innumerable Python math libraries besies).
+The downside of basing an analysis on this is that solving, say, for the A parameter as a function of slippage for a given swap size has to be done iteratively using something like a binary search, whereas if you're just reimplementing Curve pools in Python, you can easily write a one-and-done function for it (and have access to innumerable Python math libraries besides).
 The advantage of basing an analysis on this is that you are sure you are perfectly modeling the behavior of a Curve pool because you are using the EVM bytecode implementation as your source of truth.